-**Please note, Associated Physicians is currently unable to test for Coronavirus.
+**Associated Physicians is now able to test for Coronavirus and antibodies.
 If you are a patient and feel you need to be tested, please call the clinic for instruction.**

 There's been a lot of information in the news about an outbreak of a respiratory illness caused by a novel (new) coronavirus that was first identified in Wuhan, Hubei Province, China.
 There are ongoing investigations to learn more.
 The latest situation summary updates are available on CDC’s web page 2019 Novel Coronavirus, Wuhan, China.

 According to the CDC, reported illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus disease 2019 (COVID-19) cases.

 The following symptoms may appear 2-14 days after exposure.